 Monthly Archives: May 2012

-How might we apply the lessons from cigarette use to mental health promotion?
-How might we design programs, spaces, places, and social conventions that promote the quiet contemplative acts that come from taking that cigarette break and offer potentially great value to tobacco users without creating harmful effects for others?
+From a design perspective, how might we apply the lessons from cigarette use to mental health promotion?
+How might we design programs, spaces, places, and social conventions that promote the quiet contemplative acts that smokers gain from taking that cigarette break and offer potentially great value to tobacco users without creating harmful effects for others?
 How can we promote the quitting of smoking without the loss of the contemplative benefits that come with the act of lighting up?

 Engaging design, complexity and imagining the systems that influence them both might yield considerable insight into how we manage other public health problems and how we might better promote mental health in the protection of physical well-being.